Scydact/pensum-extractor/DEV_NOTES.md

 [2](https://developers.google.com/web/tools/workbox/guides/configure-workbox)

 TODO: Make the app work again
-- [ ] Add src tag to pensum type (check TODO at the end of the page).
-- [ ] Add period-type to university.json (If its a semester/cuarter/trimester...), with full name and short name (Sm.
-Tr. ).
 - [ ] Get dark mode from user preference (using @media stuff thingy, check the original DarkMode class)
 - [ ] Display loose mats somewhere
 - [ ] Add labels to the Uni/Career React-Select selectors.